Best Next.js Landing Page Templates 2026

-Best Next.js Landing Page Templates in 2026: 10 Options Compared
+Best Next.js Landing Page Templates 2026: 10 Tested with Live Demos

 Your landing page is the first thing people see.
 If it loads slow, looks broken on mobile, or can't be customized without rewriting half the code, you've lost the visitor before they even read your headline.